 Posthumous Nobel Prizes

-From 1974, the Statutes of the Nobel Foundation stipulate that a Prize cannot be awarded posthumously, unless death has occurred after the announcement of the Nobel Prize.
+From 1974, the Statutes of the Nobel Foundation stipulate that a prize cannot be awarded posthumously, unless death has occurred after the announcement of the Nobel Prize.
 Before 1974, the Nobel Prize has only been awarded posthumously twice: to Dag Hammarskjöld (Nobel Peace Prize 1961) and Erik Axel Karlfeldt (Nobel Prize in Literature 1931).

-“Family Nobel Laureates”
+“Family Nobel Prize laureates”

-As you may notice, the Curies were a very successful ‘Nobel Prize family’.
+The Curies were a very successful ‘Nobel Prize family’.
 Marie Curie herself was awarded two Nobel Prizes.

 Edvard I. Moser